Pasha831/ParsingIMDB/README.md

 1. What are the best movies?
 2. Which era was the most eventful in the film industry?
 3. Which era of film indusrty was teeming with profits?
-4. How much films were created each year? (is there any areas of decline or growth of the industry?)
-5. How is changing length of the film during years?
+4. How is changing length of the film during years?
-6. How is changing gross of the film during years?
+5. How is changing gross of the film during years?
-7. What realtionship between length of the film and the year when it was created?
+6. What realtionship between length of the film and the year when it was created?
-8. Is there any relationship between length of the name of the film and gross sums or rating of film?
+7. Is there any relationship between length of the name of the film and gross sums or rating of film?

 <img src='https://github.com/Pasha831/ParsingIMDB/raw/main/cats_and_screenshots/surprise.gif' width="400" height="300">